Helping Builders Since 1952

 This eBook is the digital version of the book in text-searchable, PDF format and does not include estimating software.

-Square-foot costs for residential, commercial, industrial, military, schools, greenhouses, churches, government offices and farm buildings.
+Square-foot costs for residential, commercial, industrial, military, schools, greenhouses, churches, fire stations, libraries, government offices and farm buildings.
 Includes important variables that can make any building unique from a cost standpoint.